PedroPF1234/Pentis-Lanterna-Game-LDTS-22-23/README.md

 - **Points Mechanic** - The player will be awarded points every time they clear a line, "survive" another round, increasing in value the longer the player has survived.
 - **HighScore Mechanic** - A tab in the Main Menu where you can see the highest scorer
+- **File To Save HighScore** - A file that saves the current highscores.
 - **Shape-Shifting** - The player will have the chance to switch the shape they're controlling once every round.
-- **Extra Shapes** - The player will be able to enjoy more Tetris shapes than contained in the original game.

 ### DESIGN